Absent Friends (Dad's Army): Plot

 At the match, things are going from bad to worse for the platoon.
 Things are made worse when Mainwaring, Wilson and Jones enter.
 Mainwaring tries to persuade the men to return to the hall, with little success.
 Wilson also tries to persuade Mrs Pike to leave, but to no avail.
 Mainwaring leaves, very hurt and ashamed of his men.
 As they leave, Godfrey confides in Walker and Frazer that he does not think they have done the right thing, and in spite of Frazer's insults and admonitions for him to stay, decides to leave.
 An angry Frazer and a concerned Walker discuss the situation, with Walker seemingly thinking of leaving as well, but Hodges persuades him to stay and finish the game.

 Back at the church hall, Mainwaring confides in Wilson that the parade is the highlight of his day.
-While drinking tea, he can feel excitement mounting inside him, but not anymore.
+While eating his tea, he can feel excitement mounting inside him, but not anymore.
 Wilson is distracted by Mrs Pike's interest in Hodges and does not listen.
 They receive a phone call from the police, informing that an Irish Republican Army suspect has been spotted in Ivy Crescent.
 While this would normally be a matter for the police, the suspect is believed to be armed, and so the Home Guard is being dispatched to assist the police in capturing the suspect.

 They meet the lone police constable outside the house of the suspect and prepare to grab him.
 However, the man they grab claims to be the suspect's twin brother.
 Mainwaring is not convinced and marches him back to the church hall.

 The ARP Wardens win the darts match, and Walker is reluctant to stay any longer.
 Just as Hodges and his wardens are preparing to collect on the beer that is owed them, the bartender informs everyone that they have run out of beer (much to Frazer's delight, as he insists gambling debts have to be paid "on the spot, or not at all").
 Walker tells everyone else that he is going back to the church hall, as he does not like seeing Mainwaring get upset.
 Hodges decides to come too as he wants to lord his team's victory over Mainwaring, and brings Mrs Pike along with him.